retro-git/rs2/README.md

 Practice Hack for Spyro 2: Ripto's Rage.
 Built with [psx-modding-toolchain](https://github.com/mateusfavarin/psx-modding-toolchain).

-The following video demonstrates the features: https://www.youtube.com/watch?v=njPkQnrKqTM.
+The following video demonstrates the features, shows how to patch an ISO with the hack, and gives some useful information about the state of the project: https://www.youtube.com/watch?v=njPkQnrKqTM.

 Online patcher available at: https://spyro.run/prachack.html (NOTE: as explained in the video above, the PS2 option is currently broken - if you want to play on PS2, select the PS1 option and use popstarter).